tonygrm2/bt-test/README.md

 - Clone the Github repo

-- Please make sure you are using a recent node version > 11.14.0  to do this run node -v in your terminal
+- Please make sure you are using a recent node version (>= 12.0.0)  to do this run `node -v` in your terminal

 - Open your terminal and run: